Cord Cutting Guides, News, and Reviews

 fuboTV offers live feeds of lots of popular network television channels, and FX is one of those channels.
 You can read our review of fuboTV to learn a bit more about the service, or you can just check out the service for yourself with its free trial, which you can sign up for via the link below.
 You'll get seven days risk-free.

-Stream FX for free with Sling TV
+Stream FX with Sling TV

 Sling TV comes to us from Dish, a legacy pay TV company that knew enough to get into the skinny bundle business before it had to.
 Their service offers subscribers the ability to customize their bundle: start with the base bundles, then add on any “extras” you'd like.
 Extras are little add-on bundles of channels grouped by type.
 That makes it easy to add whatever channels your heart desires — like FX, for instance.
 Sling TV's system means you'll never have to pay for channels you don't want just to get the ones that you do.